isaquexavier/learn-minikube-grafana/README.md

 If you want more details about cAdvisor and Heapster you may access the following article. *"[Resource Usage Monitoring in Kubernetes](http://blog.kubernetes.io/2015/05/resource-usage-monitoring-kubernetes.html)"*

-- Once we have minikube in place let's move on and "install", better saying enable the add-on (Heapster), which is responsible for get resource usage metrics in partnership with cAdvisor.
+- Once we have minikube in place let's move on and "install", better saying enable the addon (Heapster), which is responsible for get resource usage metrics in partnership with cAdvisor.

-- In order to enable Heapster add-on let's follow the steps below
+- In order to enable Heapster addon let's follow the steps below
-  1. List all minikube add-on - run the following command:
+  1. List all minikube addon - run the following command:
      ```
      ﻿$ minikube addons enable heapster
      heapster was successfully enabled